futurist/runapp/README.md

 **The arg file search algorithm**

-1. Read from first args passed into `runapp.exe`.
+1. Read the first arg passed into `runapp.exe`.
 If run `"runapp.exe example.arg"`, then `"example.arg"` file will be used.

 2. Find the same base file name as `runapp.exe` file itself, but end with `.arg`.
 If the exe file is `abc.exe` then `abc.arg` file will be used **only if it exists**.